huntdatacenter/rbgen/README.md

 ========

 This repository contains a reference implementation of the [BGEN format](http://www.well.ox.ac.uk/~gav/bgen_format/bgen_format_v1.2.html) in C++, originally sourced from the [qctool](https://bitbucket.org/gavinband/bgen) implementation.
 A utility program, `bgen_to_vcf`, is also provided as an example; as the name suggests it converts a BGEN file to VCF.
-In addition two applications (`bgenix`, which indexes BGEN files, and `cat-bgen` which efficiently concatenates BGEN files) are provided.
+In addition two applications (`bgenix`, which indexes BGEN files, and `cat-bgen` which efficiently concatenates BGEN files) are provided, see the wiki for more details.

 License
 ========